tbrown/adventures/_posts/1915-05-01-dani-meadow-mouse.markdown

 see."

 Now Hooty the Owl can fly without making the teeniest, weeniest sound.
-It seems as if she just drifts along through the air like a great shadow.
-Now she spread her great wings and floated out over the meadows.
-You know Hooty can see as well at night as most folks can by day, and it was not long before she saw Dani Meadow Mouse skipping about on the snow and dodging in and out of her little round doorways.
+It seems as if he just drifts along through the air like a great shadow.
+Now he spread his great wings and floated out over the meadows.
+You know Hooty can see as well at night as most folks can by day, and it was not long before he saw Dani Meadow Mouse skipping about on the snow and dodging in and out of her little round doorways.
 Hooty's great eyes grew brighter and fiercer.
-Without a sound she floated through the moonlight until she was just over Dani Meadow Mouse.
+Without a sound he floated through the moonlight until he was just over Dani Meadow Mouse.

-Too late Dani looked up. her little song ended in a tiny squeak of fear, and she started for her nearest little round doorway.
-Hooty the Owl reached down with her long cruel claws and--Dani Meadow Mouse was caught at last!
+Too late Dani looked up.
+Her little song ended in a tiny squeak of fear, and she started for her nearest little round doorway.
+Hooty the Owl reached down with his long cruel claws and — Dani Meadow Mouse was caught at last!

-<h2 id="ch1"><a href="#ch1"><span>I</span> Dani Meadow Mouse Is Worried</a></h2>

-CHAPTER X

-_A Strange Ride and How It Ended_
+<h2 id="ch10"><a href="#ch10"><span>X</span> A Strange Ride and How It Ended</a></h2>

-Dani Meadow Mouse often had sat watching Skimmer the Swallow sailing around up in the blue, blue sky. she had watched Ol' Mistah Buzzard go up, up, up, until she was nothing but a tiny speck, and Dani had wondered how it would seem to be way up above the Green Meadows and the Green Forest and look down.
-It had seemed to him that it must be very wonderful and beautiful.
+Dani Meadow Mouse often had sat watching Skimmer the Swallow sailing around up in the blue, blue sky.
+She had watched Ol' Mistah Buzzard go up, up, up, until he was nothing but a tiny speck, and Dani had wondered how it would seem to be way up above the Green Meadows and the Green Forest and look down.
+It had seemed to her that it must be very wonderful and beautiful.
 Sometimes she had wished that she had wings and could go up in the air and look down.
-And now here she was, he, Dani Meadow Mouse, actually doing that very thing!
+And now here she was, she, Dani Meadow Mouse, actually doing that very thing!

 But Dani could see nothing wonderful or beautiful now.
 No, indeed!
-Everything was terrible, for you see Dani Meadow Mouse wasn't flying himself. she was being carried.
+Everything was terrible, for you see Dani Meadow Mouse wasn't flying herself.
+She was being carried.
 Yes, sir, Dani Meadow Mouse was being carried through the air in the cruel claws of Hooty the Owl!
-And all because Dani had forgotten--forgotten to watch up in the sky for danger.
+And all because Dani had forgotten — forgotten to watch up in the sky for danger.

 Poor, poor Dani Meadow Mouse!
-Hooty's great cruel claws hurt him dreadfully!
+Hooty's great cruel claws hurt her dreadfully!
 But it wasn't the pain that was the worst.
 No, indeed!
 It wasn't the pain!
-It was the thought of what would happen when Hooty reached her home in the Green Forest, for she knew that there Hooty would gobble him up, bones and all.
-As she flew, Hooty kept chuckling, and Dani Meadow Mouse knew just what those chuckles meant.
-They meant that Hooty was thinking of the good meal she was going to have.
+It was the thought of what would happen when Hooty reached his home in the Green Forest, for she knew that there Hooty would gobble her up, bones and all.
+As he flew, Hooty kept chuckling, and Dani Meadow Mouse knew just what those chuckles meant.
+They meant that Hooty was thinking of the good meal he was going to have.

 Hanging there in Hooty's great cruel claws, Dani looked down on the snow-covered Green Meadows she loved so well.
-They seemed a frightfully long way below him, though really they were not far at all, for Hooty was flying very low.
-But Dani Meadow Mouse had never in all her life been so high up before, and so it seemed to him that he was way, way up in the sky, and she shut her eyes so as not to see.
+They seemed a frightfully long way below her, though really they were not far at all, for Hooty was flying very low.
+But Dani Meadow Mouse had never in all her life been so high up before, and so it seemed to her that she was way, way up in the sky, and she shut her eyes so as not to see.
 But she couldn't keep them shut.
-No, sir, she couldn't keep them shut! she just _had_ to keep opening them.
+No, sir, she couldn't keep them shut!
+She just _had_ to keep opening them.
 There was the dear old Green Forest drawing nearer and nearer.
 It always had looked very beautiful to Dani Meadow Mouse, but now it looked terrible, very terrible indeed, because over in it, hidden away there in some dark place, was the home of Hooty the Owl.

-Just ahead of him was the Old Briar-patch where Peter Rabbit lives so safely.
+Just ahead of her was the Old Briar-patch where Peter Rabbit lives so safely.
 Every old bramble in it was covered with snow and it was very, very beautiful.
-Really everything was just as beautiful as ever--the moonlight, the Green Forest, the snow-covered Green Meadows, the Old Briar-patch.
-The only change was in Dani Meadow Mouse himself, and it was all because she had forgotten.
+Really everything was just as beautiful as ever — the moonlight, the Green Forest, the snow-covered Green Meadows, the Old Briar-patch.
+The only change was in Dani Meadow Mouse herself, and it was all because she had forgotten.

 Suddenly Dani began to wriggle and struggle.
 "Keep still!" snapped Hooty the Owl.

 But Dani only struggled harder than ever.
-It seemed to him that Hooty wasn't holding him as tightly as at first. she felt one of Hooty's claws slip.
+It seemed to her that Hooty wasn't holding her as tightly as at first.
+She felt one of Hooty's claws slip.
 It tore her coat and hurt dreadfully, but it slipped!
-The fact is, Hooty had only grabbed Dani Meadow Mouse by the loose part of her coat, and up in the air she couldn't get hold of Dani any better.
-Dani kicked, squirmed and twisted, and twisted, squirmed, and kicked. she felt her coat tear and of course the skin with it, but she kept right on, for now she was hanging almost free.
+The fact is, Hooty had only grabbed Dani Meadow Mouse by the loose part of her coat, and up in the air he couldn't get hold of Dani any better.
+Dani kicked, squirmed, and twisted, and twisted, squirmed, and kicked.
+She felt her coat tear and of course the skin with it, but she kept right on, for now she was hanging almost free.
 Hooty had started down now, so as to get a better hold.
-Dani gave one more kick and then--he felt himself falling!
+Dani gave one more kick and then — she felt herself falling!

 Dani Meadow Mouse shut her eyes and held her breath.
 Down, down, down she fell.
-It seemed to him that she never would strike the snow-covered meadows!
+It seemed to her that she never would strike the snow-covered meadows!
 Really she fell only a very little distance.
-But it seemed a terrible distance to Dani. she hit something that scratched him, and then plump! she landed in the soft snow right in the very middle of the Old Briar-patch, and the last thing he remembered was hearing the scream of disappointment and rage of Hooty the Owl.
+But it seemed a terrible distance to Dani.
+She hit something that scratched her, and then plump!
+She landed in the soft snow right in the very middle of the Old Briar-patch, and the last thing she remembered was hearing the scream of disappointment and rage of Hooty the Owl.